sandinmyjoints/zero-to-node/notes.md

   readability and maintenance.
 * But how?
 In Django, you have resuable apps that have models.py and urls.py and views.py, etc. None of that here!
-* Everything is so flexible, so it's up to you.
+* Everything is flexible, so it's up to you.
 It's preferences, not dictated.
-* Ryan sat me down and we broke them up.
 * First: index.
-Index holds mostly sort of boilerplate-y stuff (see slide).
+Index holds the app skeleton, including setup and boilerplate-y stuff (see slide).
-* But it's important: it ensures you'll get logging and your routes will work.
+* A docstring that explains what the app is and how to use it.
+* Logging setup.
+* Create the app.
+* Set up routes.
 * Separate from app logic.

 ## Slide 15 - S and D  - Tts

-* config: Read runtime config from files
-* Then structure by function: it's all exposed as middleware.
-We're free to break up within the code as we see fit
+* We're free to break up the code as we see fit, so we let function dictate structure.
-* For these, we used Coffescript classes basically as namespaces, just js objects that encapsulate related code.
+* We used Coffescript classes as wrappers.
+But basically they're just js objects that encapsulate related code.
-* TtsArgs: Process the arguments from query string params to command line flags
+* TtsArgs: Process arguments from query string params to command line flags for tts application.
-* TtsExec: Spawn the process and get its results
+* TtsExec: Spawn the tts application process and serve its results to user and cache.
-* TtsCache: Look for audio mp3 for some particular user input in cache.
-Serve it if it's there, otherwise store it.
+* TtsCache: Look for audio data for some particular user input in cache.
+Serve it if it's there.

-## Slide 16 - S and D - How to use as middleware
+## Slide 16 - S and D - Connect app routes with app logic via middleware

-* How to use middleware?
-Middleware is just a function that takes `(req, res, next)`, does something, and calls next, possibly passing an error.
+* So we're going to connect our app skeleton in index with our app logic in tts.coffee using middleware.
+* TTS exposes several middleware functions (which are just functions that take `(req, res, next)` and do something, then call next or return a response).
+* parseArgs, searchCache, exec.
+* Then we attach logging middleware and our TTS middleware to the /audio route.
-* Every request goes through this chain:
+* So every request goes through this chain:
+  * log request
   * process args
   * search cache, return if found
-  * exec tts if not in cache, store in cache
+  * exec tts command line application if not in cache, serve to user and store in cache

 ## Slide 17 - Async